 - (c) Auscultation of the epigastrium to deny disturbance of gastric fluids upon ventilation - (d) Observation of bilateral expansion of the thorax - (e) ETCO2 detection device required.
-At a minimum, use colorimetric devices. - (f) The esophageal detection device - (g) Documentation of tube depth at the nares - (h) Other clinical signs of improved perfusion and ventilation (e.g., pupillary response, skin color, etc.) - (3) Nasal intubation may require facilitation with sedation.
+A colorimetric device may be used for initial confirmation, but should be converted to waveform capnography as soon as practical. - (f) The esophageal detection device - (g) Documentation of tube depth at the nares - (h) Other clinical signs of improved perfusion and ventilation (e.g., pupillary response, skin color, etc.) - (3) Nasal intubation may require facilitation with sedation.
 When hypovolemia is unlikely and hypotension is not present, morphine/fentanyl or midazolam, or a combination of both, may be given by direct medical consultation to achieve mild sedation.

-Procedures - AIRWAY MANAGEMENT: NEEDLE DECOMPRESSION THORACOSTOMY (NDT)
+12.7 Procedures - AIRWAY MANAGEMENT: NEEDLE DECOMPRESSION THORACOSTOMY (NDT)